If you are trying to lose weight, the first thing you should find out is how many calories you need to burn every day.

 - The absolute minimum amount of calories you can consume per day is 1000-1100 kcal.
 It is not recommended to go beyond this number for any reason.

 - The recommended weight to lose per week is between 1 – 1.5 pounds.
 Anything above that can have other implications to your health and normal body functioning.

 - You can use a technique called “calorie cycling” to make the process easier to follow.
 This means that once you calculate your daily calorie needs you can go above and below this range on different days of the week.
-If for example you daily kcal needs are 1700 you can choose to go above this number on Monday and Wednesday and below this number the rest days of the week but try to avoid exaggerations.
-You can also read about carb cycling to access if this is something you want to try for your diet.
+If for example you daily calorie needs are 1700 you can choose to go above this number on Monday and Wednesday and below this number the rest days of the week but try to avoid exaggerations.

 - Make sure that you give correct measurements for your weight and height when calculating your BMR.